wssbck/chillout-data-engineerin/iceberg/README.md

 - a Jupyter notebook environment that includes, among others, pyspark
 - a single-node Trino cluster (https://trino.io/)
 - an instance of Nessie catalog (https://projectnessie.org/)
+- a MinIO storage service, compatible with AWS S3 and used as the underlying storage

 ### Requirements